-Springtime is undoubtedly one of the best times to fly fish in the Missouri.
-As the snow melts and most rivers in Montana are experiencing run off, the Missouri comes alive with the promise of exciting fly fishing opportunities.
-Prolific hatches (BWO) Blue-Winged Olive mayflies and near ideal water temperatures can make for fantastic fishing.
-Spring insect hatches can be intense offering consistent dry fly fishing opportunities.
-Whether you’re wading through its crystal-clear currents or floating along in a drift boat, the Missouri River in spring is a fly anglers paradise.
-Remember springtime weather conditions can be unpredictable so being prepared is a good idea when spring fishing in Montana.
+Springtime is undoubtedly one of the best times to fly fish on the Missouri.
+As the snow melts and most rivers in Montana are experiencing runoff, the Missouri comes alive with the promise of exciting fly fishing opportunities.
+Prolific hatches of Blue-Winged Olive (BWO) mayflies and near-ideal water temperatures can make for fantastic fishing.
+Spring insect hatches can be intense, offering consistent dry fly fishing opportunities.
+Whether you’re wading through its crystal-clear currents or floating along in a drift boat, the Missouri River in spring is a fly angler’s paradise.
+Remember, springtime weather conditions can be unpredictable, so being prepared is a good idea when spring fishing in Montana.

-Summer is prime season on the Mighty Missouri and offers great fishing.
+From June through August, the Missouri River shines as one of the most reliable trout fisheries in the world.
+Long days, abundant hatches, and consistent flows make summer a favorite for many anglers.
 Late May, June, and July are peak season.
-Fly shops, fishing guides, shuttle drivers, lodges and outfitters are all running wide open.
-Flows out of Holter dam are stable and the fishing can be exceptional.
-During the summer months anglers can be successful using variety tactics.
-Fishing with nymphs and indicator rigs are by far the most popular method but dry fly fishing is the game on the Missouri.
+Fly shops, fishing guides, shuttle drivers, lodges, and outfitters are all running wide open.
+Flows out of Holter Dam are stable, and the fishing can be exceptional.
+During the summer months, anglers can be successful using a variety of tactics.
+Fishing with nymphs and indicator rigs is by far the most popular method, but dry fly fishing is the game on the Missouri.
 Intense hatches will run all summer long.
-Caddis flies, Pale Morning Dun, Tricos and terrestrials abound.
+Caddis flies, Pale Morning Duns, Tricos, and terrestrials abound.
 However, it is important to note that the summer months can be busy, and anglers should expect to share the river with other boats and anglers.

 Fall on the Mighty Missouri

-Fall is one of the best times of year to target big brown and rainbow trout.
-As the weather begins to cool, the water temperature begins to fall.
+Fall on the Missouri River is a time of transition and rejuvenation.
+From September through November, the river offers solitude, stunning scenery, and superb fishing.
+As the weather begins to cool, the water temperature drops.
 Fish become more active and aggressive.
 During this time, trout go through a cycle known as hyperphagia.
-Hyperphagia refers to a period of increased appetite and feeding activity in animals, and especially for trout, it serves as a crucial preparation for the approaching winter.
-While the nymping and dry fly fishing are still in play streamer fishing takes center stage.
+Hyperphagia refers to a period of increased appetite and feeding activity in animals, and, especially for trout, it serves as a crucial preparation for the approaching winter.
+While nymphing and dry fly fishing are still in play, streamer fishing takes center stage.
 Shorter days and cooler water temperatures provide a perfect opportunity for anglers to target large trout.
 Stripping and swinging streamers on sinking lines can be very effective.
 In addition to excellent fishing, the river is framed by the stunning backdrop of fall colors.
-Wildlife and fall foliage provide a picturesque backdrop, making it a great time to enjoy the river.
+Wildlife and fall foliage provide a picturesque setting, making it a great time to enjoy the river.

 Winter Fishing on the Missouri River

-While winter can be a challenging time to fly fish the Missouri River.
-The right attitude, gear and weather can make all the differance.
-For anglers willing to brave tougher conditions can be rewarded with some big trout.
-Indicator fishing with nymphs can be very productive as trout tend to congregate in deeper slower areas.
-Winter is the time dry fly angles can see some of the best midge hatches of the year.
-Hatching with great intensity and often blanketing the shallow flats.
-These intense hatches often bring large pods of trout to the surface.
+For the hardy angler, winter can be a rewarding time to fish the Missouri River.
+From December through February, the river sees minimal crowds and offers the chance to experience it in a state of quiet beauty.
+While winter can be a challenging time to fly fish the Missouri River, the right attitude, gear, and weather can make all the difference.
+Anglers willing to brave cold conditions can be rewarded with some big trout.
+Indicator fishing with nymphs can be very productive, as trout tend to congregate in deeper, slower areas of the river where they conserve energy.
+Midges dominate the winter scene, offering sporadic dry fly opportunities on warmer days.
+These hatches occur with great intensity, often blanketing the shallow flats, and frequently bring large pods of trout to the surface to feed.

 Fly Patterns and Knotable Hatches on the Missouri